adituriya/earth-calendar/README.md

 ## Usage

 1. Add important Dates using the WordPress admin (the plugin adds a custom post type:
-  Calendar Date, with custom fields defined by ACF).
+  Calendar Date).
 Ensure that each date has a Year assigned ('Year' is a custom taxonomy, and is used to filter dates: it should be set to either 'Yearly' or a specific year).
   Dates with no 'Year' assigned will not be displayed on the calendar.